yogin16/yogin16.github.io/_posts/2017-07-15-emq-shared-sub-with-paho.md

 }
 ```

-The above code - is suppose to launch, `serverA`, `serverB` - which are shared subscribers to the same topic. and `testClientPublish` is publishing 100 test messages. serverA and serverB is expected to receive estimated half of these messages each.
+The above code - is suppose to launch, `serverA`, `serverB` - which are shared subscribers to the same topic.
+The `testClientPublish` is publishing 100 test messages. serverA and serverB is expected to receive estimated half of these messages each.

-Paho's mqtt client library matches topic client side before delivering the messages to the subscribed listeners.
-Problem comes when `MqttTopic.isMatched(topicFilter, topic)` doesn't allow the shared topic subscription to be matched.
+Paho's mqtt client library matches topic client side before delivering the messages to the subscribed listeners. **Problem** comes when `MqttTopic.isMatched(topicFilter, topic)` doesn't allow the shared topic subscription to be matched.
 Luckily, `CommsRouter` has a generic callback for undelivered messages.
 Fixed above problem by changing the servers's subscription.

 ```java